Ras Al Khaimah

 Country code – AE

-Legal Basis – Although legal code in UAE is based on Sharia and Civil Law, the Ras Al Khaimah International Corporate Centre is based on common law principles.
+Legal Basis – Although the legal code in UAE is based on Sharia and Civil Law, the Ras Al Khaimah International Corporate Centre is based on common law principles.

 Legal framework – Ras Al Khaimah International Corporate Centre Business Companies Regulations 2016